 Isabel of Gloucester is a shadow in the pages of history.
 I could find no pictures of her.
-No one even seems certain of her name; she has been called Isabel, Isabella, Hawise, Avice…..
-Isabel, however, seems to be the most popular, so we’ll stick with that, for now.
+No one even seems certain of her name; in the history books she has been called Isabel, Isabella, Hawise, Avice – probably due to different language interpretations and translations.
+However, Rich Price, who has done extensive research on primary sources from King John’s reign has clarified that The Close Rolls definitely name her as ‘comitissa Isabella’ and ‘Isabella filia Willielmi comitis’, so we’ll stick with Isabel.

-Isabel was the youngest daughter, and co-heiress, of William, 2nd Earl of Gloucester and his wife, Hawise, daughter of Robert de Beaumont, 3rd Earl of Leicester.
+Isabel was the youngest daughter, and co-heiress, of William, 2nd Earl of Gloucester and his wife, Hawise, daughter of Robert de Beaumont, 3rd Earl of Leicester; and therefore a great-granddaughter of Isabel de Vermandois.
 Although her date of birth has been lost to history – most sources say between 1173 and 1176 – she was betrothed in 1176, possibly whilst still in her cradle, to Prince John.

 The youngest son of Henry II and Eleanor of Aquitaine, John was 9 years old at the time of the betrothal.
 However the wedding did not take place until 1189, when John was 21.
 Baldwin, the Archbishop of Canterbury at the time, opposed the marriage as the couple were related within the prohibited degrees, both being a great-grandchild of Henry I. John promised to seek a papal dispensation, in order to overcome Baldwin’s objections – although it appears this was never obtained.

 John and Isabel were married on 29th August, 1189, at Marlborough Castle, Wiltshire.
 Although they were married for 10 years, it is possible they never, or rarely lived together.
 They never had any children and it is during this time in his life that John’s illegitimate children were born.